 Since we are a Drupal shop, these are a few that we have had some experience with.

 *Disclaimer- I am about to get a bit geeky on you, read on with caution 😉

 It all starts with a great sub-theme.
 We should always strive to not recreate the wheel if we can.
 Zurb has a great framework to help build truly responsive websites and this sub-theme brings that power to Drupal.

 Picture and Breakpoints

 I love these two modules!
 They allow us to use one image and show different versions or sizes depending on the screen size.
 So much power and flexibility.

 It seems like every site we build needs/wants a homepage image slider.
-Which is great but can play havoc with smaller screens because the slider is usually a fixed width, this little gem will allow all of your images to change size with the entire web site.
+This is great but can play havoc with smaller screens because the slider is usually a fixed width, this little gem will allow all of your images to change size with the entire website.

 Sometimes we have site administrators that like to work on their content from a mobile device.
-As much as I love the Administration Menu module https://drupal.org/project/admin_menu it is not mobile friendly.
+As much as I love the Administration Menu module https://drupal.org/project/admin_menu it is not mobile-friendly.
 Since switching to Navbar I now recommend it on most sites.
-It is may not be as powerful, but makes up for it with style and intuitiveness.
+It may not be as powerful but makes up for it with style and intuitiveness.

 It is well known that context is a very powerful module for Drupal.
-It allows us to show content based upon several different context.
-But, what was always missing is the ability to do it based upon screen size.
-Well that is no longer the case.
+It allows us to show content based on several different contexts.
+But, what was always missing is the ability to do it based on screen size.
+Well, that is no longer the case.
 Crazy awesome stuff.

-This is just a small sampling of some tools that we can use to make your site respond for different devices.
-If you have any questions or you just simply want to share a solution you know pleas feel free to add your thoughts to the comments.
+This is just a small sampling of some tools that we can use to make your site responsive to different devices.
+If you have any questions or just simply want to share a solution you know please feel free to add your thoughts to the comments.